lazorfuzz/solomanbot/README.md

 # solomanbot

+Soloman: The Discord bot.

+Built in Python with asyncio.
+The bot currently only dispenses memes and says hi, but more functionality is planned.
+This is a learning project to gain familiarity with Python 3's async/await syntax and to do IO asynchronously like in Node.js.

 ## Getting Started
 Add your bot's client secret to `_secrets.py` and rename the file to `secrets.py`

-Then, install and run the bot
+Then, install requirements and run the bot
 ```
 pip3 install -r requirements.txt
 python3 bot.py